Student-Team-Projects/Graph-Editor-Jupyter/README.md

 ### Notes
 This function relies on Jupyter ipywidgets, so it should work only in web versions of Jupyter.
+ (It is possible to run editor in VSCode but it is not guaranteed that it will work properly or even run at all)

 ### Installation instructions
 go to: https://pypi.org/project/pygraphedit/ <br>